Fun-Funding/.github/profile/README.md

 ### 🚀 Game Owner
 - 🏗 Create a funding project
 - 📢 Promote a successfully crowdfunded project to the marketplace
+- 💵 Sell games on the marketplace
 - 🛠 Manage projects

 ### 🔧 Admin